ippeb/TetrisBattleBot/README.md

 The goal of this Tetris game is to maximize the number of subsequently filled lines.

-Note: This game was only tested on [http://www.tetrisfriends.com/](http://www.tetrisfriends.com/); Also, the keyboard settings need to be switched to US - Dvorak International.
+Note: This game was only tested on [http://www.tetrisfriends.com/](http://www.tetrisfriends.com/).

 How to use